felipefsch/aps/README.md

 # About

 Master thesis code.
-When importing code to Eclipse, keep in mind you should also add ALL jar files inside sparkFolder/lib folder to eclipse library (should be provided inside spark 1.6.2 folder).
+When importing code to Eclipse, keep in mind you should also add ALL jar files inside sparkFolder/lib folder to eclipse library (should be provided inside Spark's folder).
 Also HDFS files should be provided (under hadoopFolder/share/hadoop/hdfs/).

 # Environment